 NANOTRANS is a consortium associating eight academic and two private full partners, across seven EU countries.
-It is part of the European Commission's Horizon 2020 innovation program, as an Industrial Training Network.
+It is part of the European Commission's Horizon 2020 innovation program, as an Innovative Training Network.

 Its aim is to train young scientists with suitable scientific profiles and a specific range of skills, who will be able to deal with the fundamental and technological challenges of the future in the field of soft matter.
 NANOTRANS provides a rigorous, balanced, and timely supra-disciplinary training program delivered by Europe’s (and world’s) leading scientists in the field.
 Moreover, it represents a unique opportunity to move between industry and academia, which is crucial to foster inter-sectorial exchange of individuals and ideas.

 The scientific objective is to understand the transport of fluids and colloids at the nanoscale.
 This is one of the core problems of technological development, whose key demands are downscaling applications and controlling non-equilibrium dynamics (e.g. design of “smart” nanomaterials, nanofluidics, lab-on-a-chip devices, energy production and storage, drug delivery...).
 For this specific focus, multidisciplinary and inter-sectorial approaches, that are inherently a part of soft matter research, are crucial.
 The experimental and theoretical methods are presently at a stage where exploration of key processes is viable and our research program promises fundamental and applied breakthroughs.